hunsalz/gridsome-starter-wikidata/README.md

 This is a boilerplate starter, aiming to showcase how Gridsome and an external data source (e.g. Wikidata) can nicely work together.

 ## Features
+- Using [Wikidata](https://www.wikidata.org/) as external data source
-- Binding of an external data source with remote images; e.g. [Wikidata](https://www.wikidata.org/)
+- Download of external media data
+- Use of GitHub actions as CI/CD pipeline
 - Grid layout
-- Tag support
+- Tag cloud support
-- Dark / light toggle
+- Dark / light mode
 - CSS variables, SCSS & BEM for styling
 - 100, 100, 100, 100, (100) score on Google Lighthouse
-- GitHub actions

 ## Demo URL